jerryzhao173985/reference_model/README.md

 * ofm_file:
     type: list(string).
     Output NumPy array file location.
-* expected_failure:
-    type: boolean.
-    Is this test expected to fail in runtime.
-* expected_return_code:
-    type: int
-    The expected return code of the reference model i (0 = VALID, 1 = ERROR, 2 = UNPREDICTABLE)

-The JSON test descriptor may contain the following optional field:
+The JSON test descriptor may contain optional fields, the main ones are listed here:
-* terminate_early:
-    type: boolean.
+* expected_failure - Is this test expected to fail in runtime?
+* expected_failure_desc - Description of the expected test failure.
+* test_requirements - Which profiles and extensions this test is valid for.
+* meta - Meta data for the data generator and compliance verify libraries.
-    If set, the test will terminate early on REQUIRE() failures.
+* terminate_early - If set, the test will terminate early on REQUIRE() failures.

-    This value will not be overridden by the --terminate_early command-line option.
+Please refer to the `desc.schema.json` file (in `scripts/schemavalidation`) for the other fields and more details.

 Note by default, all the files specified by "tosa_file", "ifm_file", "ofm_file" are relative to desc.json.
 This could be overwritten by